easolhq/easolhq.github.io/docs/guides/site_styles/index.md

 More than two fonts can be uploaded but will not be used in root variables, will need to be referred to by CSS

 ## Custom CSS
 Custom CSS can be added here that will override the default compiled CSS file (/style.css).
-Ideally this should only be used for small fixes while structural changes should be done in the Theme.
+This is available to all creators with or without developer access.